phildavis17/wordleologist/readme.md

 This will eliminate all words that contain 'o', 's', or 'e'.

 ## Testing Guesses
 Wordleologist allows you to test out the expected strength of a guess.
-By testing a number of guesses, you can start to get a sense of the territory.
+By testing a number of guesses, Wordleologist can help guide you towards more useful guesses.

 ![An example of guess testing](https://github.com/phildavis17/wordleologist/blob/main/documentation/images/Test.jpg)

 Wordleologist will then print out the guess, coloring each letter according its frequency in the pool of remaining possible words.
 If a letter does not occur often in possible words, it will be more gray.
 If it occurs in many possible words, but not at that position, it will be more yellow.
 If it occurs often at that position, it will be more green.

 In the above example, the 'R' and 'A' are very common in these positions in the remaining possilbe words, while the other letters are less common.

 ## Getting Suggested Guesses
 Entering `clues` will produce a list of three suggested high-value guesses, each printed with colors to show the expected outcome of each letter.
 These guesses come in three flavors: